 With a new year on the horizon, Prince Ivan plans to keep their momentum going with tours, concerts, and releasing singles throughout 2021“at a steady clip.”
-The Hooked Songwriting Contest will be hosted again next year, along with new music videos that are typically filmed right here in Branson.
+The Hooked Songwriting Contest will be hosted again next year, along with new music videos typically filmed in Branson.
 Both band members said they want to continue growing and developing the songwriting community and essentially “turn the eyes of the world toward Branson.”

 Brydon went on to say that, as Prince Ivan pushed this new album out, they were getting a lot of acceptance and attention from some big cities: “We’re talking about L.A., New York, Atlanta…just these major music centers, and they’re asking about Branson.
 They’re like, ‘What’s this place all about?’
 I think we are on an upward tick with the mainstream music industry and the record industry.
 We already have a great live show industry, but the recording industry, we don’t really have that here, so we are trying to make that happen.”